-Adware enables the placement of third party graphical content - typically, on any visited website.
-The delivered ads (e.g., pop-ups, surveys, banners, coupons, full-page, etc.) seriously diminish browsing quality by limiting webpage visibility and browsing speed.
+Adware enables the placement of third party graphical content, typically on any visited website.
+The delivered ads (e.g., pop-ups, surveys, banners, coupons, full-page, etc.) significantly diminish the browsing experience by limiting web page visibility and browsing speed.

-In summary, presence of unwanted software on devices can lead to system infections, severe privacy issues, financial losses, and even identity theft.
+In summary, the presence of unwanted software on devices can lead to system infections, serious privacy issues, financial loss, and even identity theft.
 To ensure device integrity and user privacy, all suspicious applications and browser extensions/plug-ins must be removed immediately upon detection.